dorny/paths-filter/README.md

 ## Notes:
 - Paths expressions are evaluated using [picomatch](https://github.com/micromatch/picomatch) library.
   Documentation for path expression format can be found on project github page.
-- Micromatch [dot](https://github.com/micromatch/picomatch#options) option is set to true.
+- Picomatch [dot](https://github.com/micromatch/picomatch#options) option is set to true.
   Globbing will match also paths where file or folder name starts with a dot.
 - It's recommended to quote your path expressions with `'` or `"`.
 Otherwise you will get an error if it starts with `*`.
 - Local execution with [act](https://github.com/nektos/act) works only with alternative runner image.
 Default runner doesn't have `git` binary.